I had to go to prison to learn how important the value of belonging is to mental health.

 The first thing you notice when you walk into a prison is that there is a clear hierarchy of power.
 That power structure is seen in both the guards and the inmates.
 There were years when the group had inmates who were strong, compassionate and wise.
 In those years, the group functioned well.
 The values of the group were always upheld.

 When leadership is strong, systems run well and without corruption.
 There is nowhere good leadership is more obviously needed than in prison.
 Without it, power rules and chaos follows.
 The same is true of organizations and government.
-A lack of leadership can be dysfunctional at best, but at worst it can be devastating to the safety and belonging of a community and the individuals in it.
+A lack of leadership can be dysfunctional at best, but at worst it can be corrupt and devastating to the safety and belonging of the community and the individuals in it.

 Belonging is Essential to Wellbeing Wellbeing and Mental Health